clj-kondo/clj-kondo/doc/editor-integration.md

 ## IntelliJ IDEA

-Currently there are two ways to get clj-kondo integration in IntelliJ: via the clj-kondo LSP server or via the File Watchers plugin.
+Currently there are two ways to get clj-kondo integration in IntelliJ.
+Both methods work well and have equivalent features.
+Select your preferred plugin/version management preference between:
+* LSP (Language Server Protocol) plugin to run clj-kondo from a jar
+* Cursive or ClojureKit + File Watchers plugin to run an installed binary clj-kondo

 ### LSP server

-The LSP server does not provide features other than diagnostics, so if you are unsure, prefer the File Watchers approach.
+The LSP server does not provide features other than diagnostics.

 1. Download the latest clj-kondo LSP server jar to your system.
 Go to the [Github releases](https://github.com/borkdude/clj-kondo/releases) and look